-We recommend doing at least two long-distance (10km) mountain hikes in your home country before you undertake your Machu Picchu trek.
-On these hikes you will want to find terrain that is rocky and undulates.
-You will also want to carry a light pack.
+On these practice hikes, you will want to find terrain that is rocky and undulates.
+You will also want to carry a light pack while hiking.

-Top tip: If you have long toe-nails make sure you cut them as far back as you can.
-This will help prevent bruising, painful toes and lost toe-nails.
+Top Tip: If you have long toe-nails, make sure you cut them as far back as you can.
+This will help prevent bruising, painful toes and lost toe-nails while wearing hiking boots.

 Training for Machu Picchu is as much about your physical endurance as it is about your mental stamina.

 There will be points where the trek is particularly tough, usually on the trails up to high passes.
 Despite tired legs and sore bodies, you will need to be able to dig deep to push yourself up and over passes.

 Make sure you have a good attitude before arriving in Cusco.
 That means preparing yourself mentally for a proper challenge.

 If you have never pushed your body hard before, try doing an organised fun run (i.e. half marathon) or competitive triathlon in your home country before you arrive in Peru.
 This will give you a sense of pushing your body really hard in an activity that has a definite end.